The Xdebug PHP extension is required to allow PHP Tools to integrate debugging features into Visual Studio.

 Edit PHP Configuration file.
 Its name is usually

-php.ini, and is located within your PHP runtime folder.
+php.ini, and it is located within your PHP runtime folder.

-Add following lines at the end of your configuration file.
-Change the absolute path for xdebug so it corresponds to correct path on your system.
+Add the following lines at the end of your configuration file.
+Change the absolute path for xdebug so it corresponds to the correct path on your system.

 [XDEBUG] zend_extension = "C:\Program Files (x86)\php-5.4.8\ext\php_xdebug-2.2.1-5.4-vc9-nts.dll" xdebug.remote_enable = on xdebug.remote_handler = dbgp xdebug.remote_host = 127.0.0.1 xdebug.remote_port = 9000 xdebug.remote_mode = req xdebug.idekey="php-vs"